actor-framework/evolution/proposals/0000-numa-aware-work-stealing-scheduler.md

 We propose to extend the current work stealing scheduler with an awareness of the underlying hardware.
 In preparation, we pin each worker thread to a specific core and gather information about hardware topology with the Portable Hardware Locality library (hwloc) [3].
-Pinning workers prevents the operation system from reschedule the threads to other cores and gives CAF runtime full control over its worker.
+Pinning workers prevents the operation system from rescheduling the threads to other cores and gives CAF full control over its worker.

 In the next step, we extent the current work stealing scheduler with an multi-level approach based on the distance information of hwloc.
 We create a specific data structure for each worker thread, which contains at the first level the nearest physical neighbors and at second level the second nearest neighbors and so on.